-Key variable Code Specification Source Gross Domestic Product $\mathrm{GDP}{\mathrm{Ag}}$ Share of a GDP of agriculture or value added (net output subtracted from [12] of Agriculture intermediate inputs) of agriculture to accumulated GDP.
+Key variable Code Specification Source • Gross Domestic Product of Agriculture $\mathrm{GDP}{\mathrm{Ag}}$ Share of a GDP of agriculture or value added (net output subtracted from intermediate inputs) of agriculture to accumulated GDP.
 Proxy into %.
-Employment in EA Workers who provide services or produce goods for profit or wages in the [13] Agriculture agricultural sector.
+[12] Employment in Agriculture EA Workers who provide services or produce goods for profit or wages in the agricultural sector.
 Proxy into % of the total workforce.
-Precipitation logPtn Long-term average precipitation at depth (over time and space).
-Proxy in [30] Sp.
-Frag.
-(FTS) Arable Land AL Land for temporary fallows, pasture for grazing, temporary crops, and [30] land for kitchen or market gardens.
+[13] - Precipitation logPtn Long-term average precipitation at depth (over time and space).
+Proxy in mm per year.
+[30] Arable Land AL Land for temporary fallows, pasture for grazing, temporary crops, and land for kitchen or market gardens.
 Proxy to % of the total land area.
-Crop Production CP Regional aggregates and crop income groups, excluding forage crops.
-[29] Proxy to the index.
-(ETS) Food Production FP Food plants considered to contain nutrients and can be eaten, with the [29] exception of coffee and tea.
-Proxy to the index sing " " (FTS) Livestock Production LP Livestock production includes: leather, wool, raw silk, honey, eggs, milk, [29] meat and milk, including dairy products such as cheese.
+[30] Crop Production СР Regional aggregates and crop income groups, excluding forage crops.
 Proxy to the index.
-Fertilizer Ftr Use of fertilizers for plant nutrition per unit of arable land, excluding [29] traditional fertilizers: plant and animal manure.
+[2930] Formatted: Not Highlight Food Production FP Food plants considered to contain nutrients and can be eaten, with the exception of coffee and tea.
+Proxy to the index.
+[3029] Formatted: Not Highlight Livestock Production LP Livestock production includes: leather, wool, raw silk, honey, eggs, milk, meat and milk, including dairy products such as cheese.
+Proxy to the index.
+[3029] Formatted: Not Highlight Fertilizer Ftr Use of fertilizers for plant nutrition per unit of arable land, excluding traditional fertilizers: plant and animal manure.
 Proxy into kg per hectare of arable land.
+[3029] Formatted: Not Highlight